Skip to content

 Optics group for micrograph parameters

-Constructing the projective filters requires knowledge of what microscope parameters were used to collect the micrograph, namely the defocus of the image.
+Constructing the appropriate projective filters requires the microscope parameters used to collect the micrograph, namely the defocus of the image.
+These microscope parameters are collected under the optics_group block with the most commonly modified parameters listed below.

 optics_group: